 How to know if compensation is playing into your turnover rate

 The reasons for employee turnover vary by organization, so it’s important to understand the role compensation plays for your unique workforce.
-A great way to do this is to simply ask your employees for feedback through a platform like Culture Amp or 15Five.
+A great way to do this is to simply ask your employees for feedback through a survey tool or platform like Culture Amp or 15Five.
 Let your employees know how much you value their feedback, offer them a way to provide it anonymously, and follow through to make necessary improvements to your organization.
 Ask specific questions around compensation as part of your employee engagement and exit surveys to learn how it plays a role in employee satisfaction, retention, and turnover.

 Employees may not be entirely forthcoming in these surveys, so it’s also important to gather feedback around compensation via your managers and online review sites.
 Your managers are at the forefront of employee retention efforts and, often, compensation conversations, so tapping into them can provide valuable insights.
 Still, some employees will prefer the anonymous nature of online review sites, so it’s also important to monitor those as well.

-Employee tenure: It’s fairly common for newer employees to earn more than their longer-term counterparts.
+- Employee tenure: It’s fairly common for newer employees to earn more than their longer-term counterparts.
 The market changes quickly, and you’ve likely had to make more competitive offers in order to win talent for your team.
-Plus, early employees may have been offered lower salaries in exchange for more equity, and often only receive a standard 3 percent raise.
+Plus, early employees may have been offered lower salaries in exchange for more equity, and often only receive a standard 3% raise.
 See how many employees you’ve hired in the past year are above, in, and below band, and compare that with employees who have been with your organization more than a year.

 - Employee vesting: If employees are vesting soon, they may be enticed to leave and seek additional equity elsewhere.
 Keep an eye on which employees are vesting over the next year, as well as which departments and managers have several employees vesting.
 This allows you to sync with managers and employees to offer additional equity grants, salary adjustments, and other employee retention measures.

-Compa distribution by job function: Finally, look at how individual employees compare to others with similar responsibilities.
+- Compa-ratio distribution by job function: Finally, look at how individual employees compare to others with similar responsibilities.
 It’s possible that a rockstar employee has been neglected over the years due to management changes, but recognizing that fact can help you get ahead of retaining them.

-Between the high cost of employee turnover, and the high competition to backfill talent, innovative organizations understand the importance of investing in employee retention.
+Between the high cost of employee turnover and the high competition to backfill talent, innovative organizations understand the importance of investing in employee retention.
 Often, this includes the need to evaluate your compensation strategy, and build a plan to ensure it supports retention.
-This may include bringing employees in band, offering additional equity grants, adjusting salary bands, and increasing pay transparency.
+This may include providing opportunities for advancement, improving pay equity, bringing employees in band, offering additional equity grants, adjusting salary bands before your next review cycle, and increasing pay transparency.